matrix-org/matrix-authentication-service/docs/README.md

 # About this documentation

-This documentation is intended to give an overview of how the `matrix-authentication-service` works, both from a admin perspective as well as from a developper perspective.
+This documentation is intended to give an overview of how the `matrix-authentication-service` works, both from an admin perspective and from a developer perspective.

+The documentation itself is built using [mdBook](https://rust-lang.github.io/mdBook/).
+A hosted version is available at <https://matrix-org.github.io/matrix-authentication-service/>.

 ## Links